Working together to pursue personal excellence through academic growth and character development

 Maroon and White

-Charlie or C.B., as he is known to many, was born in the Frisco area in a house located where Centennial High School now stands.
+Charles Bishop Pearson served as a member of the Frisco ISD Board of Trustees from 1960-72.
+He quickly became board president in his first year, a position he held for 10 years.
+Charlie -- or C.B., as he is known to many -- was born in the Frisco area in a house located where Centennial High School now stands.
 He began his education at Frisco, but graduated from Plano where his sharecropper parents moved when looking for work during the Great Depression.
-After graduating from high school, he began a degree in agriculture at Texas A&M College (now University) and served as a member of the Corps of Cadets, before his education was interrupted by WWII.
+After graduating from high school, he began working on a degree in agriculture at Texas A&M College (now University) and served as a member of the Corps of Cadets, before his education was interrupted by WWII.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
-Phone calls are a courtesy, but only an email or a written note may be accepted from parents for our attendance records.
+Phone calls are a courtesy, but this form is the only means for official absence reporting.

 Reportar una Ausencia

 Si su niño(a) está ausente de la escuela, por favor comuníquese con la escuela usando este formulario antes de las 8:30 AM.
 Las llamadas son por cortesía, pero este formulario es la única manera de reportar oficialmente la ausencia.